 GREAT STAYS IN THE KOOTENAYS

 Where to stay in Rossland?
 I highly recommend the gorgeous new Josie hotel if you are in Rossland.
-The service at the Josie was spectacular, everyone was very happy and friendly.
-The rooms were perfect and the food at the restaurant was the best in Rossland.
+The Josie is the best hotel in Rossland.
+The service is spectacular, everyone was very happy and friendly.
+The rooms were perfect in modern ski lodge decor and the food at the restaurant was excellent.
 They also have a spa and fitness center.
 And the best part about the Josie Hotel is that it is right at the base of Red Mountain, so you have easy access for hiking in the summer or skiing in the winter.

 If you want to be right in the heart of downtown to walk to everything, Prestige Mountain Resort is also a good choice.
 They have decent food and great views out the back of the mountains.